 When a bottle of hydrosol is partially full, the empty space above the liquid is called headspace.
 This headspace contains oxygen that, over time, will react with the hydrosol and cause deterioration.
 To prolong the shelf life of your hydrosol, reduce this headspace.
-For example, if you have a 16 oz. bottle of Lavender Hydrosol with only 8 ounces left in the bottle, transfer the hydrosol into an 8 ounce clear glass bottle or two 4 ounce bottles.
+For example, if you have a 16 oz. bottle of Lavender Hydrosol with only 8 ounces left in the bottle, transfer the hydrosol into an 8-ounce clear glass bottle or two 4 ounce bottles.
 You get the idea.

 4. Keep Everything Sterile

-It is easy to contaminate your hydrosol with unseen bacteria from fingers, pipettes, a funnel, an unsterilized bottle during transfer and even your nose.
+It is easy to contaminate your hydrosol with unseen bacteria from fingers, pipettes, a funnel, an unsterilized bottle during transfer, and even your nose.
 Don’t let anything come in direct contact with the hydrosol or its bottle.
-Pour the amount of hydrosol you need into a sterilize container then work with that, rather than risk contaminating the entire bottle.
+Pour the amount of hydrosol you need into a sterilized container then work with that, rather than risk contaminating the entire bottle.
 Sterilize everything that comes in contact with your hydrosol sterile with Everclear Grain Alcohol or Vodka.
 I like to spray the container with Everclear, then let it air dry.

 5. Watch out for the “Bloom”

 Sometimes when hydrosols are contaminated they grow a “bloom” (such a lovely word for something so nasty).
-The bloom can look like a bit of white material or ghostly blob floating around the bottom.
+The bloom can look like a bit of white material or a ghostly blob floating around the bottom.
 It can also be dark.
 I mentioned above in “Store in Glass”, although dark bottles are nice for storing your hydrosol, they make it hard to see a hydrosol bloom.
 You can sometimes hold a colored glass bottle up to the light

 6. Record the Purchase Date